I am now offering

 . . from us!

-perfect for unburdening companion animals of their people's emotions.
+Coding Release is perfect for unburdening companion animals of

-on what I learned from Dr. Bradley Nelson's book-- The
+Release work is based on what I learned from Dr. Bradley Nelson's

 Emotion Code--and from work I have alread done for a